 Keeping Visitors Engaged

 The video is not meant to be a blog or a brochure.
-Its purpose is to identify the problem you nonprofit is trying to solve.
+Its purpose is to identify the problem your nonprofit is trying to solve.
 It should show how your organization is working toward that solution and how others can help.
-The key is create a video no longer than 3 minutes in order to keep your audience’s attention.
+The key is to create a video no longer than 3 minutes in order to keep your audience’s attention.

 Everyone who visits your nonprofit website will see this video.
 If the video is engaging as well as informative, the visitor will begin to click around and explore your website.
 By learning even more about your nonprofit, a stronger relationship is built with the visitor.